Year 10 Geography

 Students’ performance will be determined according to the subject’s Achievement Standards.
 Grades A to E will be used for reporting purposes.
 Students understanding and skills will be assessed in a variety of tasks that may include:

-• A pitch proposing legislation to address an issue.
+• A pitch proposing a foreign aid solution to address an issue.